Meet the Board of Trustees Officers

 Sara earned her master’s degree at Saint Louis University, and her post-master’s education includes certification as an Acute Care Nurse Practitioner.
 She is a member of the American Association of Legal Nurse Consultants, American Association of Neuroscience Nurses, American Association of Nurse Practitioners, and the Air and Surface Transport Nurses Association.

 Sara owns and operates Advanced Clinical Solutions LLC, a medical/clinical consultation company.
-She also serves on the board of the non-profit Rialto Theater Foundation.
+She also serves on the board of the non-profit Rialto Theater Foundation, and was recently appointed by Arizona Gov. Jan Brewer to the Arizona Emergency Medical Services Council.

 President, Northwest Firefighters IAFF 3572